 For s11 it very important to monitor the training load of soccer training in order to optimize a periodized plan to prevent over/de training and raise up the players performance.

-In this zone the greater adaptations in endurance are achieved, with the components of VO2max, anaerobic threshold and running economy to have significant improvements.. ..
+However, in this area and with the correct breaks, even greater endurance adjustments are achieved, with the components of VO2max, anaerobic threshold and running economy significantly improved.

 Teams with GPS and Heart Rate Telemetry monitoring systems have the ability to analyze enough data at the end of training.
 A careful reading can be beneficial in improving the performance of football players or early diagnosis of problems.